Ants

 Fleas and Ticks

 Fleas and ticks hitch a ride inside on domestic pets, uninvited rodents and unsuspecting humans.
 Once inside your home, they can rapidly multiply.
 Many flea species carry common names, such as cat flea or sand flea, but they're not particular about their hosts.
 Any warm-blooded bodies will do.
 Ticks, however, can be picky about who they pester.
-But once indoors, dog ticks can multiply by the thousands and quickly infest your home.1 Taller grass and foundation plantings are favorite places where fleas and ticks hide in wait.
+But once indoors, brown dog ticks can multiply by the thousands and quickly infest your home.1 Taller grass and foundation plantings are favorite places where fleas and ticks hide in wait.

 Scorpions